estefvazquez/scDeconvolution/README.md

 June 28th 2024

--Explain datasets and associated metadata
+-Datasets and associated metadata: PDAC TCGA (downsampled)

--Inference of cell-types using BayesPrism, MuSiC and CIBERSORTx
+-Inference of cell-types using BayesPrism, Bisque, MuSiC, CIBERSORTx, and EPIC algorithms

--Data visualization
+-Data visualization and interpretation